Join The Lab

-All postdoctoral candidates must have received their PhD after January 2018.
-Candidates must have strong verbal and written communication skills, willingness to work independently and in a collaborative team environment, and proven capability to publish in peer-review journals.
+Postdoctoral candidates must have received their PhD after January 2019.
+Candidates must have excellent verbal and written communication skills, willingness to work independently and in a collaborative team environment, and a track record of timely completion of projects and publications.

-Potential applicants should send their CV, a list with the names and contact information of 2-3 references and a max. one 1 page cover letter in a single PDF file to firstname.lastname@example.org.
-Use the words FastPheno Application in the subject line of your email followed by the number (I. or II.) of the position you are applying for.
-The DEADLINE for submitting your application is August 30, 2022 however, applications will be accepted until the positions are filled.
+Potential applicants should send their CV, a list with the names and contact information of 2-3 references and a max. one1 page motivation letter in a single PDF file to firstname.lastname@example.org.
+Use the words Application Postdoc High Resolution Imagery in the subject line of your email.
+The review of applications will commence immediately until the position is filled.

 The ensmingerlab is highly collaborative, multi-disciplinary and inclusive.
 We affirm diversity, creativity, integrity and ambition.
 For questions, please email email@example.com.
 For further information on the lab or the FastPheno project please visit the lab website https://ensminger.csb.utoronto.ca/ or the FastPheno website https://www.fastpheno.com/.